An Implant-Supported Crown is an Ideal Solution for Replacing a Missing Tooth

 Cement-Retained Implant Crowns

 A cement-retained implant crown provides very good aesthetic results.
 Your dentist will simply cement the crown to the abutment for a secure fit.
-It is simple to place the crown making the process less time-consuming.
-It also requires less vertical space which can benefit patients with little space between teeth or with high lip lines.
-It offers a lot of flexibility in terms of placement, adjacent teeth, and functionality.
+The crown is simple to place, making the process less time-consuming.
+It also requires less vertical space, which can benefit patients with little space between teeth or with high lip lines.
+It offers much flexibility regarding placement, adjacent teeth, and functionality.

 However, one of the main disadvantages is that the cemented crown is difficult to remove.
 It will require drilling and risks damaging the crowns.
 If the crown needs to be removed for maintenance, if the abutment or the implant needs attention, it will be difficult to reach them.
-Also, when the dentist sets the crown, there is a chance of cement remnants being left behind.
+Also, when the dentist sets the crown, cement remnants can be left behind.
 This can lead to gum irritation and possibly an infection.

 Screw-Retained Dental Crowns

-A screw retained crown offers a very secure fit.
+A screw-retained crown offers a very secure fit.
 Your dentist will screw the crown to the abutment using a tiny screw.
-With this method, your dentist can easily retrieve the dental crown if they need to access the dental implant, abutment, or repair the crown.
+With this method, your dentist can easily retrieve the dental crown if they need to access the dental implant, abutment, or repair it.
 It also provides a very predictable and precise fit.
-The crown will never come loose or dislodge making it efficient and comfortable.
-This also ensures long term durability.
+The crown will never come loose or dislodge, making it efficient and comfortable.
+This also ensures long-term durability.
 They are easier to care for compared to cement-retained crowns.

-However, they have limitations when it comes to aesthetics especially when there is little space for a screw access hole or if the crown requires a lot of customization.
-This type of crown needs more vertical space because of the screw hole and it is simply not feasible sometimes.
-The placement of this type of crown can be complicated and time consuming.
+However, they have limitations when it comes to aesthetics, especially when there is little space for a screw access hole or if the crown requires a lot of customization.
+This type of crown needs more vertical space because of the screw hole, and it is simply not feasible sometimes.
+The placement of this type of crown can be complicated and time-consuming.
 It requires precise alignment.
-If it is off by even a little, it can negatively affect your bite.
+It can negatively affect your bite if it is off by even a little.

 An implant-supported crown offers several benefits over a dental bridge.
 Firstly, unlike a dental bridge, it does not rely on adjacent teeth for support.
-This solution will preserve your natural tooth structure by not requiring them to be altered to secure the restoration.
+This solution preserves your natural tooth structure by not requiring alteration to secure the restoration.

 Secondly, an implant-supported crown replaces the tooth at the root.
 The implant not only provides good stability and durability for the crown, but it also mimics a natural tooth root.
 This will prevent bone loss in the jaw.

-However, a dental bridge is the less expensive solution.
-As the more affordable dental restoration, may patients find themselves choosing a dental bridge.
+However, a dental bridge is a less expensive solution.
+As the more affordable dental restoration, many patients choose a dental bridge.
 The treatment time is also much shorter.
-It can take several months to a year to get an implant-supported crown while a dental bridge can be completed in about a month.
+It can take several months to a year to get an implant-supported crown, while a dental bridge can be completed in about a month.